pelegavraham/RobotBPDocs/source/build.rst

 we specifie the name of the port the bluetooth connect to the raspberry pi.

-If the board is instance of Grove pi, for the key of each port
+If the board is instance of Grove pi, for the key of each port the sensors connected

 we specifie the name of the sensor that connect to the port.

-**Description:** The program get the boards and ports which connected to them and build their instances in the system and connect them.
+**Description:** The program get the boards and ports which connected to them

+and build their instances in the system and connect them.